Athranesh/TechHouse/README.md

 Live version: https://techhouse-ecommerce.herokuapp.com/

-(Kindly blame the long initial loading time on Heroku.)

 The app was made following a Fullstack course made by Brad Traversy (Traversymedia).

 So far I have made several modifications to the original course app, such as modifying Redux actions and reducers, adding frontend route protections in addition to the backend ones as well as